Yerzhan-Abeyev/SpotiFight/README.md

 # SpotiFight

-A music lyrics word-guessing game powered by Spotify.
-A word is given, find a song where that word appears in the lyrics but not in the title.
-One wrong answer and the game is over.
+A music lyrics word-guessing game.
+A word is given — find a song where that word appears in the lyrics but **not** in the title.
+One wrong answer ends the game.

 ## Modes

 ### Global Songs
-Search any song on Spotify.
+Search any song.
 The word must be hidden in the lyrics, not in the title.
 Difficulty scales with your streak, unlocking harder words and higher point multipliers.

 | Streak | Difficulty | Points |